Honoring our origins,

 Inspired by the legend of Shizukuishi.
 Engraved by hand.

-Grand Seiko’s first and limited timepiece with a engraved dial.
+Grand Seiko’s first timepiece with a engraved dial.
 Master engraver Kiyoshi Terui and his small team engraved all the elements on the dial by hand.
-Their work covered not only the hands and indexes but also the Grand Seiko name and the star mark at the 6 o’clock position.
+Their work covered not only the dial, hands and indexes but also the Grand Seiko name and the star mark at the 6 o’clock position.

 A jewelry masterpiece inspired by the winter mornings in the Shinshu region of central Japan